vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

 2. The DAG is being validated that there are no conflicts regarding the existence of the team/jobs in the Control Service it addresses as well as any other technical errors.
 3. If there are no errors during step 2., the DAG is built.
-4. The DAG of jobs is executed, taking into account all the order information.
+4. The DAG of jobs is executed - for more details: [Execution flow](#execution-flow).
 5. A summary of the DAG is logged.

 ### Configuration details